VicidominiLab/Active_stabilization/README.md

  		python req_test.py

-5) Finally, if there are no errors, proceed running the main stabilization script to start the active stabilization:
+5) Finally, if there are no errors, proceed to run the main stabilization script to start the active stabilization:

    		python stabilization_main.py

+## Code Execution

+The code can be executed on any OS (Windows, Linux, Mac) and in any terminal program (Powershell, console emulator, terminal).
+It has been developed on Windows and tested in Powershell - which is what we recommend to run the code with.
+The execution of the scripts is shown in the videos below

+1) Execution without loading from the configuration file:- [Without_config.webm](https://github.com/user-attachments/assets/e62e7e1c-ca4e-402b-a874-8ce409bddd9c)